jdpx/airthings-prometheus-exporter/README.md

 ## Releases & CI

-- Multi-arch images are built and published to GHCR via GoReleaser on pushes to `main`.
+- Images are built and published to GHCR via GoReleaser on pushes to `main`.
-- GitHub Actions workflow in `.github/workflows/release.yaml` automatically bumps a patch tag and runs GoReleaser.

 ## Security & rate limits